vitejs/vite/docs/config/index.md

 }
 ```

-Note Vite supports using ES modules syntax in the config file even if the project is not using native Node ESM via `type: "module"`.
+Note Vite supports using ES modules syntax in the config file even if the project is not using native Node ESM, e.g. `type: "module"` in `package.json`.
 In this case, the config file is auto pre-processed before load.

 You can also explicitly specify a config file to use with the `--config` CLI option (resolved relative to `cwd`):